RajDandekar/EpiSciML-Tutorials/Part 2 - Applications/TBD.md

-# Optimizing parameters of a MTK Standard Library code
+# Using JuliaSimOptimizer on MTK Standard Library code

 ## Heat Conduction Model